rtlabs-com/p-net/doc/multiple_ports.rst

 -----------

 Interface
     Abstract group of ports.
 In Profinet context, interface typically doesn't mean a specific network interface.
 This is a common cause of confusion.
 Port
     Network interface.
 The physical connectors are referred to as "physical ports".
     A "management port" is the network interface to which a controller / PLC connects.

-In the example described in this section, br0 is the management port and eth0 and eth1 are the physical ports.
-The interface consists of br0, eth0 and eth1.
+In the example described in this section, ``br0`` is the management port and ``eth0`` and ``eth1`` are the physical ports.
+The interface consists of ``br0``, ``eth0`` and ``eth1``.

 Configuration of bridge using Linux
 -----------------------------------

-Tested with Raspberry PI 3B+ and USB ethernet dongle USB3GIG.
+Tested with Raspberry PI 3B+ and USB Ethernet dongle USB3GIG.

             +-------------+
             |    br0      |